Calculating a House Buyout in Divorce

 Co-owning the house may seem like the easiest option when you have so many other big life changes on your plate.
 However, it requires both divorcing spouses to be on the same page regarding mortgage payments, repairs and maintenance, insurance, property taxes, and other related costs.

 Another benefit of deferring the sale of the house is that the costs and appreciation of the house are shared by both spouses.
-This might put both parties in good a good position to sell the house when the time is right.
+This might put both parties in a good position to sell the house when the time is right.

 How does a home buyout get calculated in a divorce?